To fulfil this goal, the Special Rapporteur follows some recurring methods of work but also some specific ones.

 Those events are, for example, intergovernmental meetings, international or regional conferences, seminars, panel discussions or workshops.

-The Special Rapporteur uses those events to promote his mandate and the Declaration on human rights defenders and to draw attention to the situation faced by human rights defenders across the world.
+The Special Rapporteur uses those events to promote her mandate and the Declaration on human rights defenders and to draw attention to the situation faced by human rights defenders across the world.

 Read more about the mandate's missions and objectives